Understanding Type Effectiveness

 The Foundation of Battle Strategy

-Keep the examples and mnemonics below handy as you play—they'll make type checks second nature by the time you reach the next badge.
+Keep the examples and memory hooks below nearby as you play.
+They will make type checks feel automatic by the time you reach the next badge.

 How Type Effectiveness Works